sozercan/aikit/website/docs/specs-inference.md

 backends: # optional. list of additional backends. can be "stablediffusion", "exllama" or "exllama2"
 models: # required. list of models to build
   - name: # required. name of the model
-    source: # required. source of the model. must be a url
+    source: # required. source of the model. can be a url or a local file
     sha256: # optional. sha256 hash of the model file
     promptTemplates: # optional. list of prompt templates for a model
       - name: # required. name of the template